wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 Tags: administration, wp e-commerce, woo commerce, woocommerce, wpec, wpsc, jigoshop, ecommerce, management, batch update, wp ecommerce, productivity, products, orders, customers
 Requires at least: 2.0.2
 Tested up to: 3.3
-Stable tag: 1.9.1
+Stable tag: 2.0

 10x productivity gains with WP e-Commerce store administration.
 Manage products, variations, orders and customers reliably using a fast and familiar interface.
-(NEW: WooCommerce support now in Beta)
+(Update: WooCommerce support progressing well)

 == Description ==

 **Woo Commerce Support in Beta**
 We have added support for managing Woo Commerce products, customers and orders in Smart Manager.
-This is still in beta though - does not contain all features and may have bugs.
+This is still in beta though and may have bugs.

 Smart Manager is a unique, revolutionary tool that gives you the **power to efficiently manage products, product variations, customers and orders** using the popular WordPress e-Commerce plugin